Rātā Street School

 Lost Property

-Please ensure that your child’s clothes, bags, lunch boxes and drink bottles are clearly named.
-A box of lost property is kept in the corridor.
-This is emptied each term.
+Please ensure all clothing, bags, lunch boxes, and drink bottles are clearly named.
+Lost property is stored in the corridor and cleared each term.

 Medication